Cincinnati Children's Blog

 • sickle cell disease

-Lisa is Administrative Director of the Comprehensive Sickle Cell Center and Assistant Professor in the Cancer and Blood Diseases Institute at Cincinnati Children’s.
-She is part of a team of hematologists, nurse practitioners, care managers, social workers, psychologists, school intervention coordinators, newborn screening coordinator and clinical research professionals.
-Lisa has devoted her career to improving patient and provider education, and outcomes for children with sickle cell disease.
+Lisa Shook, DHPE, MCHES, is administrative director of the Comprehensive Sickle Cell Center and associate professor in the Cancer and Blood Diseases Institute at Cincinnati Children’s.
+She is part of a team of hematologists, nurse practitioners, care managers, social workers, psychologists, school intervention coordinators, newborn screening coordinators and clinical research professionals.
+Dr. Shook has devoted her career to improving patient and provider education, and outcomes for children with sickle cell disease.

 Write A Comment